workstaffhq/helpcenter/docs/workers/troubleshooting/mobile-app/cannot-start-workstaff-mobile-app.md

 ---
-title: The app does not start or appears frozen
+title: The App Does Not Start or Appears Frozen
 ---
 # The Workstaff mobile app will not start on my phone, what can I do?